jslegendre/macho-bindinfo/README.md

 A small tool to list all external functions and the libraries/frameworks they come from.

 ## How it works
 This program works by first reading the header of your Mach-O file to find the the appropriate offsets then parsing the export trie.
-This program was written to support 32bit, 64bit, and FAT binaries as well as little and big endian systems.
-I do not have many machines to test on so I have included a python script with some unit tests for you to run to make sure this will work on your system.
+This program was written to support 32bit, 64bit, and FAT binaries on both little and big endian systems.
+However I do not have a pile of Apple machines to test on so I have included a python script with some unit tests for you to run to make sure this will work on your system.
 If you run into problems please open an issue so I can take a look at it :)

 ### Building
 The make file will run the unit tests by default but you are free to skip them.